zubxxr/multi-vehicle-avp/README.md

 ---

 ### AWSIM Labs
+AWSIM Labs is a Unity-based 3D simulation environment tailored for testing autonomous vehicles using Autoware.
+It provides realistic visuals, physics, and ROS 2 integration to simulate ego vehicle behavior in structured environments like parking lots.
+> It is recommended to install AWSIM Labs on the most powerful host in your system (e.g., Nitro PC), as it is the most resource-intensive component in the AVP pipeline.

 Setting up AWSIM Labs requires the installation of Unity.
 This whole section will reference the [AWSIM Labs Unity Setup](https://autowarefoundation.github.io/AWSIM-Labs/main/GettingStarted/SetupUnityProject/).

 Follow the **"Environment preparation"** section and carefully read the **"ROS 2"** section to get started.
 > The **"ROS 2"** section mentions that your environment should not have ROS 2 sourced.
 > It is recommended to **remove any ROS 2 sourcing lines from your `~/.bashrc`**, and instead **manually source ROS 2 only when needed**, to avoid environment conflicts.